-South Livingstone Raptor Watch Site D-3 Watch migrating golden eagles ride updrafts along the eastern flank of the Rocky Mountains.
+Watch migrating golden eagles ride updrafts along the eastern flank of the Rocky Mountains.
 See them best from the ridge called Piitaistakis, or "The Place of the Eagles," by Piikani Blackfoot.
-Kokanee Salmon Runs E-2 trail crisscross public land, much of it maintained by volunteers.
-Close to town, families find pedestrian joys at Foys to Blacktail Trails near Kalispell, the Whitefish Trail, Fairy Creek Falls near Fernie, Columbia Lake Spirit Trail, and Kimberley Nature Park.
-The Montana Wilderness Association, since 1962, leads free nature hikes.
-Waterton and Glacier National Parks provide access to trails that quickly put you in alpine breath away.
+Kokanee Salmon Runs E-2 families find pedestrian joys at Foys to

 Witness late summer bounty when grizzly bears, osprey, and eagles congregate at Kootenay River tributaries.
-Kikomun and Wild Horse Creeks set a feast for all when waters run red with spawning Kokanee zones, although you must be willing to walk uphill in beautiful settings that take you
+Kikomun and Wild Horse Creeks set a feast for all when waters run red with spawning Kokanee salmon.